logzio/logz-docs/_source/user-guide/users/single-sign-on/okta-sso.md

 The Support team will respond with the connection information you'll need to give in Okta.

+Each SSO group can be assigned to only one Logz.io account.
+To associate similar permissions with multiple Logz.io accounts, duplicate your SSO groups within your provider and assign these duplicates to the respective accounts.
+{:.info-box.important}

 ##### Add Logz.io to Okta

 In Okta, click **Admin**.